Madsen Park: GO Bond Project

 Round 1 of Public Input: Identify Current Use and Desired Improvements

-In the summer of 2024, SLC Public Lands conducted the first round of public input to understand how residents currently use the park and the desired improvements for the park.
+In 2024, we conducted the first round of public input to understand how residents currently use the park and the desired improvements for the park.
 This round of engagement helps staff identify the priorities of the community and how we can design the park to better meet the needs of the community.

 Project Updates